-Marci Marciano, 54, is a “real estate girl living in a fitness world.”
+Marci Marciano, 54, is a “real estate girl living in a fitness world with a competitive nature.”

 That baby, her son Nicolas, who’s now 16, is now one of her biggest supporters, along with her parents, sisters and friends from grade school and work.
 “Nicolas is always there for me, especially when it gets close to show/stage time!
 Nick would go with me to the gym, and he even ate healthy meals with me,” she says.